Thomas L. Friedman

 Thomas Loren Friedman (/ˈfriːdmən/ FREED-mən; born July 20, 1953) is an American political commentator and author.
-He is a three-time Pulitzer Prize winner who is a weekly columnist for The New York Times.
+He is a three-time Pulitzer Prize winner and a weekly columnist for The New York Times.
 He has written extensively on foreign affairs, global trade, the Middle East, globalization, and environmental issues.

 Friedman began his career as a reporter and won two Pulitzer Prizes in the 1980s for his coverage on conflict in Lebanon and politics in Israel, followed by a further prize in 2002 for commentary on the war on terror.